airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/moengage-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# MoEngage CRM integration with EleAPI
+# MoEngage CRM integration with eleapi

-This documentation provides step-by-step instructions for integrating MoEngage CRM with EleAPI.
+This documentation provides step-by-step instructions for integrating MoEngage CRM with eleapi.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to MoEngage CRM.

 ### Use Case

-This integration facilitates the transfer of lead details captured by your EleApi to MoEngage CRM, streamlining your lead management process.
+This integration facilitates the transfer of lead details captured by your eleapi to MoEngage CRM, streamlining your lead management process.

 ### Prerequisites